opentext/github-action-ft-integration-mbt/README.md

 3. On the current page, note the value of the **Client ID**.
 4. In the **Private keys** section, click the **Generate a private key** button.
 A file containing the `Private Key` will be downloaded to your device (usually this is a `.pem` file).
    **Note:** `Private Key`should not be confused with `Client secret` (which is not required / used).
-5. Go to the OpenText Software Delivery Platform.
+5. Go to the OpenText Core Software Delivery Platform.
 6. Navigate to **Settings -> Spaces** (select the desired workspace containing the CI servers) **-> Credentials**.
 7. Create a new credential.
 8. Enter a name of your choice.
 In the **User Name** field, enter the **Client ID** from the GitHub App, and in the **Password** field, enter the `Private Key` (the full content from `.pem` file) generated for this GitHub App.